ApprenticeAI/frapy/docs/topics/logging.rst

 :ref:`datetime's strftime and strptime directives <strftime-strptime-behavior>` respectively.

-If :setting:`LOG_SHORT_NAMES` is set, then the logs will not display the Scrapy component that prints the log.
-It is unset by default, hence logs contain the Scrapy component responsible for that log output.
+If :setting:`LOG_SHORT_NAMES` is set, then the logs will not display the Frapy component that prints the log.
+It is unset by default, hence logs contain the Frapy component responsible for that log output.

 Command-line options
 --------------------

-There are command-line arguments, available for all commands, that you can use to override some of the Scrapy settings regarding logging.
+There are command-line arguments, available for all commands, that you can use to override some of the Frapy settings regarding logging.

 * ``--logfile FILE``
     Overrides :setting:`LOG_FILE`